pdfme/pdfme/README.md

 ```

 The Designer class is instantiated as shown above, and the template designer is displayed in the `domContainer`.
 You can edit the template as shown below.
-The operation is based on Google Slides, etc., and you can use common keyboard shortcuts.
+The operation is like Google Slides, etc., so you can use common keyboard shortcuts.

 ![](/website/static/img/designer.gif)